FirePing32/prakhargurunani.com/content/blog/gsoc-22-week-5-terminal-client/index.md

 pass_context = click.make_pass_decorator(Context, ensure=True)
 ```

 A `click.MultiCommand` can be used to process custom multiple commands.
-An class object initialized with this argument can be passed inside `@click.command(cls=CLASS_NAME)`.
+A class object initialized with this argument can be passed inside `@click.command(cls=CLASS_NAME)`.

 ```python
 class OGCmapsCLI(click.MultiCommand):